jstagge/reproduc_hyd/ReadMe.md

 ```
 The next script processes all articles from 2017, plots their keywords, separates the keyword or non-keyword papers, and randomly assigns papers to reviewers.

-This code will randomly assign papers, so it will not exactly reproduce results from Stagge et al. (2018).
+This code will randomly assign papers, so it will not exactly reproduce results from Stagge et al. (2018, in review).
 Results from the initial run are included in the data/article_analysis folder.
 ```
 Rscript 01_article_analysis.R
 ```